-Gary also has decades of experience in the hospitality industry on behalf of hotel owners or managers, including relating to management agreements, loan agreements, construction defects, mold, pollution, legionella, personal liability, theft, and various commercial disputes (both insurance and other disputes).
+Gary also has decades of experience in the hospitality industry and construction matters on behalf of owners or managers, including relating to management agreements, loan agreements, construction defects, mold, pollution, legionella, personal liability, theft, and various commercial disputes (both insurance and other disputes).

 Gary’s style emphasizes counselling, dialogue, and settlement – finding the most cost-effective path to the client’s objective, and always seeking to add value.
 When necessary, Gary is an exceptional litigator, with victories before judges and juries.
 He has been the lead trial lawyer in lengthy trials resulting in policyholder victories, including lead-counsel in verdicts from $1 million to $60 million.
 In total, his court verdicts, arbitration awards, and settlements (as lead lawyer) tally over a billion dollars.

 Prior Law Firms